 If you want something a little more unique there’s a third step, the Ex Nihilo demi-bespoke experience.
 Sitting down at the marble bench towards the back of the boutique you’re presented with lots of little atomisers and to the side six small glass bottles which contain six of the world’s finest raw ingredients; Orange Flower Absolute from Morocco, Rose Centifolia from France, Bourbon Vanilla from Madagascar, Sandlewood from Australia, Pallida Iris Absolute from France and Grandiflorum Jasmine Absolute from India.
 These are the six raw ingredients that can be combined with each of Ex Nihilo’s fragrances to create a demi-bespoke fragrance.
 In each of the atomisers is the original fragrance and the three best combinations, each with one of the raw ingredients added (not all combine perfectly).
 I rather unexpectedly liked the Bourbon Vanilla and Vetiver Moloko combination most, my past experiences with vanilla have not been positive ones due to their poor quality but this is the best vanilla in the world.
 In order to create the perfect balance of ingredients Ex Nihilo have created a high-precision dosing machine called the Osmologue.
 Whilst you watch your demi-bespoke perfume(s) are created before your eyes.
 There’s also the option to personalise your bottle cap with mother of pearl, onyx, horn or leather.
 If you select all three variations of your original perfume you can have them presented in a beautiful case, subtly decorated with a geometric pattern that references the Ex Nihilo logo.

 The whole experience left my senses overwhelmed and excited.
-If you’re still looking for a unique gift for a special someone this would be an extraordinary present.
+If you’re still looking for a unique present for a special someone this would be an extraordinary gift.